-- 1.1 The Senate may, for cause stated, deny a degree for any student. - 1.2 In order to be granted a degree from the RMC of Canada, the candidate must meet all academic requirements, and be in good standing with the college.
-In the case of a candidate denied a degree for cause, Senate may consider the award of a suitable degree at a later date, upon presentation of evidence permitting the candidate's good standing at the RMC of Canada to be restored. - 1.3 To receive a degree from the RMC of Canada students must take at least 50% of their required courses for their degree at the RMC of Canada and/or Collège militaire royal de St.-Jean.
+- 1.1 The Senate may, for cause stated, deny a degree for any student. - 1.2 In order to be granted a degree from RMC, the candidate must meet all academic requirements, and be in good standing with the college.
+In the case of a candidate denied a degree for cause, Senate may consider the award of a suitable degree at a later date, upon presentation of evidence permitting the candidate's good standing at RMC to be restored. - 1.3 To receive a degree from RMC students must take at least 50% of their required courses for their degree at RMC and/or RMC Saint-Jean.